 - If you'd like to find out what your salary might look like, take a look at our article on how much you might earn in science on our TARGETcareers website.

 You can only become a toxicologist if you have a degree in an appropriate scientific subject, such as biology, biochemistry, chemistry, life sciences or medical sciences.
 A postgraduate qualification in toxicology or forensic science can be beneficial.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 - A logical and independent mind